 I think I avoided being vulnerable before.
 It was not who I was, but it was an attitude that cost me.
 Now I find myself embracing it as if it is the truth.

-So, over the space of 18 hours three different women from different times and aspects of my life.
-Good to be connected, good to touch base and remember.
+So, over the space of 18 hours, three different women from different times and aspects of my life.
+Good to be connected, good to check in and remember.